stvogt/kudi/README.md

 of the reaction path.
 This file has a special structure and needs to be created using a kudi pre-processing script.

-1. From an existing IRC or relaxed scan output file.
+1. From an existing IRC

-Use the **make_sp** script  to create the input_sp.dat file that can be run with the electronic structure package (e.g. Orca or
+Use the **make_sp** script  to create the input_sp.dat file that can be run with
-Gaussian).
-To list the different options run (**python make_sp_g09.py -h**).
+Gaussian.
+To list the different options run (**python make_sp_g16.py -h**).
 This will create an input file of single point computations for each reaction coordinate structure.
 This file  contains the lines:

 "Single Point computation for reaction coordinate: "